 Here's a 10x10 variant maybe not so wildly different from chess, maybe computer-resistant to playing engines too, as far as giving reasonably skilled humans a chance against them.
 It's played on a large (10x10) board, which may help humans when vs. machines (e.g. as in standard 19x19 Go), and also the average number of legal moves per turn may be significantly greater than for chess, for instance.

-Two Game Courier presets for play are available thanks to Carlos Cetina, with one being rules enforcing.
-Note that some links are provided in the Notes section, for further reference.
+Three Game Courier presets for play are available thanks to Carlos Cetina, with all being rules enforcing.

 The White pieces are as follows (Black's are placed in a similar way): a1, j1: Chancellors; b1, i1: Archbishops; c1, h1: Sailors; d1, g1: Amazons; e1, f1: Missionaries; a2, j2: Judges; b2, i2: Rooks; c2, h2: Knights; d2, g2: Bishops; e2: Queen; f2: King; a3, b3, c3, d3, e3, f3, g3, h3, i3, j3: Pawns.